The Kato square root problem for parabolic operators with an anti-symmetric part in BMO: Introduction and the main result

-The rest of the paper is devoted to the proof of Theorem \ref{thm:Kato}.
-Section \ref{sec1} is partially of preliminary nature and here the functional setting of the paper is introduced.
-Section \ref{max} is devoted to maximal functions and Littlewood Paley theory, and in Section \ref{form} the underlying sesquilinear form is introduced and maximal accretivity is proved.
-In Section \ref{off} the off-diagonal estimates are proved.
-Finally, Theorem \ref{thm:Kato} is proved in Section \ref{sec2}.
+The remainder of the paper is dedicated to the proof of Theorem \ref{thm:Kato}.
+Section \ref{sec1} is partially preliminary in nature, introducing the functional setting of the paper.
+Section \ref{max} focuses on maximal functions and Littlewood-Paley theory.
+In Section \ref{form}, the underlying sesquilinear form is introduced, and maximal accretivity is established.
+Section \ref{off} is devoted to the proof of off-diagonal estimates, inspired by the corresponding arguments in \cite{EH}.
+Additional estimates based on these off-diagonal estimates and related to the principal part approximation are derived in Section \ref{additional}.
+Finally, the proof of Theorem \ref{thm:Kato} is presented in Section \ref{sec2}.